prasso/prasso_api/README.md

 ## About Prasso

 A Laravel team site, used to feed application structure information to a Prasso app.
+Prasso app is a rapid prototyping tool that is configured with this api.
 ### Prasso Definition·
 Definition
 - to exercise, practise, to be busy with, carry on